 “You must train your intuition – you must trust the small voice inside you which tells you exactly what to say, what to decide." –Ingrid Bergman

 Knowing what to do during a time like this can be very stressful and can bring out all the second-guessing demons.
 Our hope for you is to use this time as an opportunity to grow and strengthen your intuition and trust yourself.
 This is especially hard when we are dealing with uncertainty, anxiety, and maybe even fear.
-So we've got a few helpful tidbits to exercise those intuition building skills, as well as pictures of cute animals to help quell that anxiety.
+So we've got a few helpful tidbits to exercise those intuition building skills, as well as pictures of cute animals below to help quell that anxiety.

 A Few Tips for Strengthening Your Intuition